PROGRAMME

 Series 3: MEDICAL

-11 May: Ideas about mental disorder in medieval Europe - Simon Kemp
+11 May: The happiness of different countries in 2026 - Simon Kemp

 Series 4: POLITICS